horasolis/horasolis.github.io/README.md

 ## License

-The code in this project is licensed under the [Apache License, Version 2.0](LICENSE), unless otherwise noted below.
+Unless otherwise noted below, the contents of this project are licensed under the [Apache License, Version 2.0](LICENSE).
+Some components may be provided under different terms, such as the MIT License or public domain.

 * [NOAA Solar Calculator](https://gml.noaa.gov/grad/solcalc/), provided by Global Monitoring Laboratory of the National Oceanic and Atmospheric Administration (NOAA), Boulder, Colorado, USA (https://gml.noaa.gov).